 We show that, while pairwise independence is not enough for a one-time MAC, 4-wise independence is.
-Our first step is a generalization of a theorem of Zhandry [Zha12a]:
+We first generalize a theorem of Zhandry [Zha12a]:

 Lemma 6.4.
 Let A be any quantum algorithm that makes c classical queries and q quantum queries to an oracle H. If H is drawn from a (c+2q)-wise independent function, then the output distribution of A is identical to the case where H is truly random.